 To improve student attitudes toward science

-- Participants have been selected for the 2012-2013 academic year.
+- Participants are currently being selected for the 2013-2014 academic year.
 A select group of first year incoming students are elibigle to enroll in the project each year.
 Invitations are made based on a student's intended major and course schedule.
-Students in the project are required to be enrolled ina full year of General Chemistry, a full year of General Biology, Writing and the Environment, and a spring synthesis seminar.
+To participate in the project, studentst are required to be enrolled in a full year of General Chemistry, a full year of General Biology, Writing and the Environment, and a spring synthesis seminar.

 This project is supported by the NSF TUES program, Award 1140655.